 I didn’t say that.
-A new research did.
+A new study did.

 “British children whose mothers worked part- or full-time were more likely to have bad diet and exercise habits than those whose moms stayed at home, Catherine Law, of University College London, and colleagues reported.”